CliMA/ClimaUtilities.jl/docs/src/regridders.md

 Currently, `InterpolationsRegridder` only supports spherical shells and extruded spherical shells (but it could be easily extended to other domains).

+!!!note

-> Note: it is easy to change the spatial interpolation type if needed.
+    It is easy to change the spatial interpolation type if needed.

 `InterpolationsRegridder` are created once, they are tied to a `target_space`, but can be used with any input data.
 With MPI runs, every process computes the